How do I become a member?

 How experienced are your mechanics?

 Our mechanics are volunteers who have varying levels of knowledge.
 Some simply know the basics of repair which is everything you need to know for a basic tune-up, others are more experienced.
-Many of our volunteers work part time at bike shops in the city.

 Do you sell parts?

 Yes!
 We have an inventory of brand new common parts, including 26″ and 700C tubes and tires, brake cables/housing and shift cables/housing.
 We also have an inventory of used parts, including a large stock of parts for vintage road bikes.
 We also have some bikes which can be stripped for parts.